wetw0rk/Sickle/README.md

 ![alt text](https://raw.githubusercontent.com/wetw0rk/Sickle/master/example-pictures/example.png?style=centerme)

 #### Recreating shellcode
-Sometimes you find a piece of shellcode that is fluent in its execution and you want to recreate it yourself to understand its underlying mechanisms.
+Sometimes you find a piece of shellcode that's fluent in its execution and you want to recreate it yourself to understand its underlying mechanisms.
 Sickle can help you compare the original shellcode to your "recreated" version.

 ![alt text](https://raw.githubusercontent.com/wetw0rk/Sickle/master/example-pictures/example3.png?style=centerme)

 #### Bad character identification
 It's important to note that currently bad character identification is best used within a Linux based OS.
-When dumping shellcode on Windows bad characters will not be highlighted.
-Below is an example of usage in a Unix environment:
+When dumping shellcode on a Windows host bad characters will not be highlighted.
+Below is a usage example in a Unix environment:

 ![alt text](https://raw.githubusercontent.com/wetw0rk/Sickle/master/example-pictures/sickle.gif?style=centerme)